An identity in distribution between full-space and half-space log-gamma polymers: Introduction and main results

-In this paper, we consider the point-to-line partition function (and more generally point-to-half-line partition functions) for the log-gamma polymer model in an octant.
+In this paper, we consider the point-to-line partition function (and more generally the point-to-half-line partition function) for a log-gamma polymer model in an octant.
 We prove an identity in distribution between those partition functions and point-to-point partition functions in a quadrant.
-Relying on known asymptotics for the latter \cite{BCR13, KQ18, BCD}, we prove that the point-to-line partition function in an octant obeys a phase transition, depending on the parameter of weights along the boundary \footnote{We remark that earlier progresses towards a proof of this phase transition \cite{OSZ, HalfSpaceMac} focused on the point-to-point partition function, which is expected to obey a similar phase transition with slightly different statistics.
-See predictions based on non-rigorous asymptotics in \cite{HalfSpaceMac}.}.
-The identity in distribution is valid for inhomogenous weights distributions, depending on two families of inhomogeneity parameters.
+Relying on known asymptotics for the latter \cite{BCR13, KQ18, BCD}, we prove that the point-to-line partition function in an octant obeys a phase transition, depending on the parameter of weights along the boundary. \footnote{We remark that earlier progresses towards a proof of this phase transition \cite{OSZ, HalfSpaceMac} focused on the point-to-point partition function, which is expected to obey a similar phase transition with slightly different statistics.
+See predictions based on non-rigorous asymptotics in \cite{HalfSpaceMac}.} The identity in distribution is valid for inhomogenous weights distributions, depending on two families of inhomogeneity parameters.
 The proof is based on applying the geometric RSK algorithm to symmetric random matrices with inverse-gamma distributed weights, and computing the distribution of observables of interest as integrals involving $\ggl{n}(\mathbb R)$-Whittaker functions and their orthogonal analogues.
 This generalizes a similar computation in \cite{BisiZygouras}.
-The identity between the two partition functions may finally be recognized after transforming formulas using the spectral theory associated with Whittaker functions and comparing to Laplace transform formulas for the point-to-point partition functions \cite{COSZ}.
+The identity in distribution between the two partition functions may finally be recognized after transforming formulas using the spectral theory associated with Whittaker functions and comparing the Laplace transform formula for the point-to-line partition function to the one for the point-to-point partition function \cite{COSZ}.